yeoldegrove/osism.github.io/docs/guides/deploy-guide/manager.md

 is `ubuntu`.
 If you want to use any other user here, that's no problem.
 It is important that this user has sudo rights.
 The password according to what you have set yourself.

+The `ANSIBLE_USER` parameter is only required when executing `operator` play using the `run.sh` script.
+After this step, the `ANSIBLE_USER` is always set to `dragon` in the `run.sh` script.
+It is therefore important to only set this parameter for exactly this step.

 ```
 ANSIBLE_BECOME_ASK_PASS=True \
 ANSIBLE_ASK_VAULT_PASS=True \